-- protects the constitutional rights of those accused, and affords a just process for those who violate the law
+- Ensures the safety and security of all citizens, provides assistance for victims, and affords a just process for those who violate the law

-- is founded on principles of inclusivity and respect for diversity, timely and equal access to services, and a comprehensive and holistic approach to criminal and juvenile justice based on research and evidence based practices."
+- Is founded on principles of respect for diversity, timely and equal access to services, and a comprehensive approach to criminal and juvenile justice that includes prevention and treatment.

-CCJJ is made up of 25 voting members set in statute 63M-7-2 and has a three prong mission:
+CCJJ is made up of 26 members set in statute 63M-7-202 and has a three prong mission: